Ling Nam

 Ling Nam (Cantonese: 嶺南) is a chain of Chinese restaurants in the Philippines owned by Fruitas Holdings.
 The first location in Santa Cruz, Manila, was established in 1950, but Robert Fung Kuan turned it into a small franchise when he was CEO from 1976 to 1984.
 While it was a popular destination in Manila's Chinatown, Ling Nam declined in the following decades and the Fung family put it up for sale.
 Fruitas Holdings bought the chain in 2022 and expanded it into 34 locations.

 Manila's Ling Nam is regarded as a pioneer panciteria.
-Serving short order fare, its top-sellers are noodles, congee, dim sum (siomai) and siopao.
+Serving short order fare, its top-sellers are lamian or hand-pulled noodles, congee, dim sum (siomai) and siopao.
 It is particularly known for its beef wonton noodles.

 History

 Tomás Fung

 Tomás Fung's ancestors came from Zhongshan County, Guangdong, near Guangzhou.
 His grandfather came to the Philippines in the late 19th century, and established a small restaurant on Nueva Street, in a part of Manila which was already largely ethnically Chinese.
 Fung's father helped with public relations for many Chinese restaurants.

 As the fifth child in an overseas Chinese middle-class family, Fung was given no clear career path.
 The family's situation was exacerbated by the Japanese occupation of the Philippines in World War II, and almost all their belongings were destroyed in the Battle of Manila.
 Fung decided he needed to go into business.
 With the he had saved up, Fung started Wa Yan Restaurant in Quiapo, Manila in July 1945 with his other friends from Zhongshan.
 However, they all had to work double shifts, had trouble finding and keeping good staff, and could only break even, so Fung sold the restaurant for in 1950.

 That year, Fung established Ling Nam (Cantonese: 嶺南 ling^{5} naam^{4}, lit. 'south of the mountains') on Zacateros Street in Santa Cruz, Manila, near Binondo.
 Although he ran the restaurant, Fung had seven or eight partners.
 He simplified the menu, focusing on widely appealing Chinese dishes.
 Their beef wonton noodles and siopao were joined by a variety of dishes over the years.
 Fung moved Ling Nam to its current location at 616 T. Alonzo Street in Santa Cruz, Manila, in 1965, within Manila Chinatown.
 According to The Philippine Star, "a trip to Chinatown [Binondo] then always meant a stop at Ling Nam."
 Ling Nam was a pioneer of the noodle houses (panciteria) which were popular destinations in Binondo area during those years.
 The restaurant had famous regular guests such as Mayor Alfredo Lim.